-- 12.2.1. our liability is limited to the total amount We have received from You for the Service that the liability directly relates to; and
+- 12.2.1. our liability is limited to the total amount We have received from You for the Services that the liability directly relates to; and

 - 12.2.2.
-We will not be liable for any indirect, incidental, special or consequential damages, (including loss of profit, business, revenue, goodwill, anticipated savings, information or data).
+We will not be liable for any indirect, incidental, special or consequential damages, or for loss of profit, business, revenue, goodwill, anticipated savings, information or data.